DuckDivers/duck-parallax/readme.txt

 3. A Parallax Window on a bootstrap theme with fullwidth template.

 == Changelog ==

+= 1.3 =
+Added shortcode attribute "offset" to pull contents of Parallax Contents (text overlays) to the left.

 = 1.2.1 =
 Add ability to specify img source outside of media library or use full URL.